charl3y15/traefik-gui/README.md

 docker run -d -p 3000:3000 --name traefik-gui -v ./data:/app/data -v ./traefik-configs:/app/traefik ghcr.io/rahn-it/traefik-gui
 ```

+I would recommend using docker-compose though.

+As a starting point you can use the [docker compose file](docker-compose.yaml) frm this repository.
+Don't forget to enter your email.
+The example will spin up the traefik dashboard on port 8080

 # Usage

 You can access the GUI at port 3000. e.g.: `http://localhost:3000`

-The tool will automatically generate the Traefik configuration and put it in the `/app/truefik` folder inside the container.
+The tool will automatically generate the Traefik configuration and put it in the `/app/traefik` folder inside the container.

-In the above example, the `traefik-configs` folder is mapped to the respective Traefik configuration folder.
+When using the docker compose example, this folder will already be connected to the traefik container.

+If you have any questions or problems, feel free to create an issue.

 # Attribution